||Masereeuw, Pieter Christiaan

 XSLT, XSL-FO, SVG and XHTML.
 For the development of computer programs I prefer development environments

 that allow my software, including a GUI, to run on various platforms.
-This implies that Java/Java Swing
+This implies that, apart from webbased interfaces and XSLT, Java/Java Swing

 My most recent employers:

 - KOOP (Knowledge centre and Explotation Center for Official Dutch Government Publications).
 System manager and developer for various government websites

 and retrieval systems for government publications.
 Techniques: XML, Schema, XSLT, XSLWeb, Solr Cloud, Interactive XSLT, JSON, Apache configuration, webservices (REST), low level HTTP.

 - Uitgeverij Malmberg - programming an XSLT conversion for student courses about

 math; also development of XML Schemata, Schematron and XQuery scripts.
 Conversion of Word and other Office documents to Malmberg/Sanoma's

 proprietary XML format.
 Development of Java programs for an intelligent ZIP tool and the management of persistent